 A dependency check can detect expired credentials or incorrectly configured servers that prevent an application from accessing a database server.
 Dependency checks can also help run server patch management to ensure all patches are up-to-date.

 At this juncture, you may ask, how often should you check the health status of your server?
-To put it simply, if you want or need high availability of your services you’ll need real time monitoring.
+To put it simply, if you want or need high availability of your services you’ll need real-time monitoring.

 Of course, this can be a drain on the company’s resources.
 However, this is where a server health monitoring tool comes in.
 Server health monitoring tools simplify the process of monitoring, identifying, and resolving problems with servers.
 These tools help to automate routine tasks like ping, polling utilization, and aggregating logs.

-Attune is a server automation solution that configured for scheduled monitoring servers, services, and applications across an entire environment made up of virtual and physical servers.
+Attune is a server automation solution that is configured for scheduled monitoring servers, services, and applications across an entire environment made up of virtual and physical servers.
 Attune can also be configured to provision, patch, and secure, and ensure compliance.
-On top of that, automated solutions delivered with Attune help deliver high server availability, and reduce downtime through consistent builds and consistent configuration deployment.
+On top of that, automated solutions delivered with Attune help deliver high server availability and reduce downtime through consistent builds and consistent configuration deployment.